-Law You Can Use is a weekly consumer legal information column provided by the Ohio State Bar Association.
-This article was prepared by David Pryor, an attorney with the Columbus firm of Gallagher Gams Pryor Tallan Littrell, L.L.P.
+This “Law You Can Use” consumer legal information column was provided by the Ohio State Bar Association.
+It was prepared by David Pryor, an attorney with the Columbus firm of Gallagher Gams Pryor Tallan Littrell, L.L.P.